FAQ – Evangelism for the 21st Century Grants

 Am I eligible?

-Any Episcopalian in any accredited seminary community (student, faculty or staff) or the Episcopalian spouse or partner of a seminary student, faculty or staff member is eligible.
+Any Episcopalian in any accredited seminary community or local formation program (ie. diocesan school, Iona Collaborative) is eligible.
+This includes students, faculty or staff or the Episcopalian spouse or partner of a student, faculty or staff member.
+Students (and spouses) who have completed their course work within the past calendar year are also eligible.

 What are the grants for?

-E-21 grants are for innovative ministry projects, with evangelism at their core.
+E-21 grants are for innovative ministry projects, that explore the intersection of evangelism and racial reconciliation and justice.
 They are NOT for tuition and fees, cross-cultural immersions, or internships with existing programs.
 Projects must have an immediate evangelical impact for the Episcopal Church and must be of the applicant’s innovation.

 What types of work are ineligible for E-21 Grants?